alocay/FuzzyJS/docs/fuzzy-js-docs.md

 ### Example:
     fuzzy(img).emboss().draw();

-The convolution matrix used for `emboss` (with offet 0 and divisor 1) is the following:
+The convolution matrix used for `emboss` (with offset 0 and divisor 1) is the following:

     [-2, -1, 0],
     [-1,  1, 1],